Muvon/yoda/README.md

 |---|---|:---:|
 | --rebuild | Rebuild all images also if they exist with that revision | omited |
 | --recreate | Force recreate containers |

+You also can manager flow of start and restart of you containers using [Startfile](#path-startfile)

 ### yoda stop [CONTAINER...]
 Stop all containers or only passed with arguments